cnr-ibba/BIOINFO-guidelines/docs/nextflow/getting-started.rst

 Setting ``NXF_SINGULARITY_CACHEDIR``
 """"""""""""""""""""""""""""""""""""

-Using nextflow with singularity let to define a directory where remote Singularity images are stored.
-This could speed up **a lot** pipelines execution times, since images are downloaded once and the used when needed.
-You can define the location of such directory by setting the ``NXF_SINGULARITY_CACHEDIR`` path.
-Nextflow will create if for you and will place every singularity builded image inside this directory
+Using nextflow with singularity lets you to define a directory where remote Singularity images are stored.
+This could speed up **a lot** pipelines execution times, since images are downloaded once and then used when needed.
+You can define the location of such directory by setting the ``NXF_SINGULARITY_CACHEDIR`` environment variable.
+Nextflow will create such directory for you and will place every singularity downloaded image inside this directory

 .. hint::

-  ``NXF_SINGULARITY_CACHEDIR`` is already defined for every user in our share **core** infrastructure, and points by default at ``${HOME}/nxf_singularity_cache/`` directory.
+  ``NXF_SINGULARITY_CACHEDIR`` is already defined for every user in our shared **core** infrastructure, and points by default at your ``${HOME}/nxf_singularity_cache/`` directory.
   If you want to change this value (for example, by setting a shared cache folder), you have to define such variable in your ``$HOME/.profile`` configuration file, for example::